-For groups of companies or where an Organisation has a domestic or foreign subsdiary, it is likely that multiple Own Organisations will be required.
+For groups of companies, or where an Organisation has a domestic or foreign subsidiary, it is likely that multiple Own Organisations will be required.
 Each Own Organisation will be attributed with their own home currency, tax regime, tax and company registrations.
-If each Own Organisation is set up with the same home currency it makes it easy to report across all of them, providing a consolidated view in a common currency, even though they may each trade in different currencies.
+If each Own Organisation is set up with the same home currency, it will be easier to report across all of the Own Organisations, providing a consolidated view in a common currency, even though they may each trade in different currencies.

 For statutory accounting and tax reasons, it is mandatory that all Invoices are attributed to a specific Own Organisation; this will be used in your accounting system.
 As a consequence of doing this, management/sales analysis reports will be available at both group and subsidiary levels.

 NOTE: In order to create and use multiple Own Organisations you must have the multi-Own Organisation add-on licence.
 In addition, all Own Organisations in the same database must also share the same Accounting Periods.